Star anise oil benefits

 4. Risk of cancer

-Star anise oil contains Estragole and safrole which has phytoestrogen-like properties that result in some time cancer growth (22).
+Star anise oil contains Estragole and safrole which have phytoestrogen-like properties that sometimes result in some time cancer growth (22).

 Edited By: Dr. Asha Jyoti Bharati